MaorBezalel/real-estate-smart-agent/README.md

 - [Yad2](https://www.yad2.co.il/) - A well known Israeli website for publishing ads for various types of estates, cars, and more.
 - [React Flip Move](https://joshwcomeau.github.io/react-flip-move/) - A React component for animating lists when their order changes or when items are added or removed.
 - [React Lottie](https://www.npmjs.com/package/react-lottie) - A React component for rendering Lottie animations.
-- [React Query](https://react-query.tanstack.com/) - A React library for fetching, caching and updating asynchronous data.
-- [React Hook Form](https://react-hook-form.com/) - A React library for managing form state.
+- [Hamburger React](https://github.com/cyntler/hamburger-react) - An animated hamburger menu icon for React.
-- [React Router](https://reactrouter.com/) - A React library for routing.
+- [Framer Motion](https://www.framer.com/motion/) - A powerful motion library for React.
 - [Font Awesome](https://fontawesome.com/) - A library of icons.
 - [IconScout](https://iconscout.com/) - A platform for downloading SVG illustrations and Lottie animations.